Tarte aux Fraises Recipe

 Delicious variation on the recipe for Tarte aux Fraises:

-Follow the recipe for tarte aux fraises but use 2lbs of fresh plums instead of strawberries.
+Follow the recipe for tarte aux fraises but use 2lbs of fresh plums instead of the strawberries.

 The big difference is that the plums need to be cooked first: